 How do you know if your child is nearsighted?
 A first sign is that your child can no longer see clearly in the distance.
 You will notice this, for example, if your child has difficulty reading the interactive whiteboard in class.
 Is this a problem?
 Often not: in most cases, nearsightedness is easy to correct with the help of glasses or contact lenses with a negative value.
 It will be different if you notice your child’s nearsightedness increasing and the negative power in the glasses getting stronger.
 In this case, the myopia is progressive.
 If no action is taken to slow down myopia, there is a chance that your child will develop high myopia (a value of -6 or higher).
 Besides being frustrating for your child, high myopia also poses a risk of eye problems later in life.
-The risk of serious eye disorders such as wear and tear of the retina or retinal detachment is greater with high myopia.
+The risk of serious eye disorders such as myopic retinal degeneration or retinal detachment is greater with high myopia.

 In order for the myopia treatment programme to succeed, it is essential that regular check-ups take place.
 Every eye is unique and it is always possible that a proven treatment method will not have the desired effect.
 In that case, action should be taken as early as possible.
 Your specialist will inform you in detail about the check-ups that form part of the treatment method.
 The check-ups verify whether the chosen method is actually slowing down the growth of the eye.
 These periodic check-ups give the specialist a good insight into the development of myopia and the possible growth of the eye.